rrwabina/PhD-Literature/Information Technology Management in Healthcare Organizations/Session 2.md

 - Carr argues that IT has become a commodity due to its widespread availability and low cost, making it accessible to all businesses, which means that companies can no longer use IT as a source of differentiation.
 - Businesses must focus on using IT to support their unique business processes, cultures, and strategies in order to achieve a competitive advantage.
 - Carr suggests that companies should use IT as a tool to support their unique business processes, cultures, and strategies in order to achieve a competitive advantage.
 This means that companies should focus on using IT to support their operations and to create a unique competitive advantage, rather than relying on IT as a source of differentiation in and of itself.
+- **If IT doesn’t solve all their business problems, then it must not matter, at least in terms of strategic value.**
+- Carr argued that companies that built railroads and electricity grids in the 19th and early 20th centuries were able to achieve a competitive advantage by having access to these new technologies.
+However, as these technologies became more widely available, the advantages associated with them diminished, and companies were no longer able to achieve a sustained competitive advantage through their use.

 ### Strategic Enabler vs Source of Competitive Advantage
 - A "strategic enabler" is a tool or resource that enables a company to achieve its goals and objectives, but does not provide a competitive advantage in and of itself.
 In other words, a strategic enabler is a means to an end, but not an end in itself.